The real problem with Open Core

 Under fair source, 99% of users experience the same freedoms as open source.
 They can read, use, modify, and redistribute the code, with very few limitations.
 The 1% — those that experience any limitations — are those that want to compete, and it's fair that they have to wait for the open source version eventually published under DOSP to do so.

-Without DOSP, words like "longevity" don't mean anything for those using the proprietary features of a project.
-Like I said, under open core, the default is not longevity for companies relying on proprietary features — the default is abandonware.
+Without DOSP, words like "longevity" don't mean anything for those using the proprietary features of an open core project.
+Like I said, under open core, the default is not longevity for users relying on proprietary features — the default is abandonware.

 And before you think that I'm trying to push open core projects away from open source and into fair source, let me stop you — I'm not[1][2].
 Open core and fair source can live together.
 If a company is already comfortable sharing their "core" under open source, then I wouldn't want to encourage anything else.

-But instead of an open core project adopting one-off commercial terms for its proprietary code, let's think up a commercial license that does the same thing while undergoing DOSP.
+But instead of an open core project adopting one-off commercial terms for its proprietary bits, let's think up a commercial license that does the same thing while undergoing DOSP.

 Without DOSP, open core is not really open.